saadindassum/livit/README.md

 # livit

-A work in progress mobile/web application for musicians and venues.
+A work in progress mobile/web application to connect musicians and venues.